 Not surprisingly, Chapel Hill is North Carolina’s most educated city, with 77% of residents at least 25 years old holding at least an associate’s degree.

 Chapel Hill Population Growth

 Chapel Hill’s population has been on the rise since 1880.
 The most significant growth occurred between 1940 and 1950, then again between 1960 and 1970.
 The city’s population at the time of the 2010 census had risen to over 50,000 residents, with this census showing an official count of 57,233 people.
-The city’s population has risen 3.5% since the last census, showing that growth has slowed but Chapel Hill is continuing to add new residents.
+The city’s population has increased by 3.5% since the last census, indicating that growth has slowed, but Chapel Hill is continuing to add new residents.

 According to the most recent ACS, the racial composition of Chapel Hill was:

 - White: 72.53%